Potelo/Permissions/README.md

 Navigate to your `config/app.php` file and add `'Foxted\Permissions\PermissionsServiceProvider'` to the `$providers` array.

 Create the tables by running `$ php artisan migrate package="foxted/permissions"`.
-Ensure that your `users` table exists first.
+If you don't have any user table, it will create one basic table for you.

 Navigate to your `models/User.php` file and add the `Foxted\Permissions\Can` trait below the class decloration line: